Mata Hari: Scapegoat

-In 1917, France had been badly shaken by the Great Mutinies of the French Army in the spring of 1917 following the failure of the Nivelle Offensive together with a massive strike wave.
-At the time, many believed France might collapse due to war exhaustion.
-In July 1917, a new government under Georges Clemenceau had come into power, utterly committed to winning the war.
-In this context, having one German spy on whom everything that went wrong with the war so far could be blamed was most convenient for the French government, making Mata Hari the perfect scapegoat, which explains why the case against her received maximum publicity in the French press and led to her importance in the war being greatly exaggerated.
-The Canadian historian Wesley Wark stated in a 2014 interview that Mata Hari was never an important spy and just made a scapegoat for French military failures which she had nothing to do with, stating: "They needed a scapegoat and she was a notable target for scapegoating."
-Likewise, the British historian Julie Wheelwright stated: "She really did not pass on anything that you couldn't find in the local newspapers in Spain."
-Wheelwright went on to describe Zelle as "... an independent woman, a divorcée, a citizen of a neutral country, a courtesan and a dancer, which made her a perfect scapegoat for the French, who were then losing the war.
-She was kind of held up as an example of what might happen if your morals were too loose."
+In 1917, France had been badly shaken by the Great Mutinies of the French Army in the spring of 1917 following the failure of the Nivelle Offensive and massive strikes.
+France might have collapsed from war exhaustion.
+Having one German spy on whom everything that went wrong with the war could be blamed was convenient for the French government.
+Mata Hari seemed the perfect scapegoat.
+The case against her received maximum publicity in the French press and led to her importance being greatly exaggerated.
+The Canadian historian Wesley Wark stated in a 2014 interview that Mata Hari was never an important spy but a scapegoat for French military failures that had nothing to do with her.
+Wark stated: "They needed a scapegoat, and she was a notable target for scapegoating."
+The British historian Julie Wheelwright stated: "She really did not pass on anything that you couldn't find in the local newspapers in Spain."
+Wheelwright described Zelle as "an independent woman, a divorcée, a citizen of a neutral country, a courtesan, and a dancer, which made her a perfect scapegoat for the French, who were then losing the war.
+She was held up as an example of what might happen if your morals were too loose."

-Zelle wrote several letters to the Dutch Ambassador in Paris, claiming her innocence.
-"My international connections are due of my work as a dancer, nothing else ....
+Claiming her innocence, Zelle wrote letters to the Dutch Ambassador in Paris.
+"My international connections are due [to] my work as a dancer, nothing else.
 Because I really did not spy, it is terrible that I cannot defend myself."
-The most terrible and heartbreaking moment for Mata Hari during the trial occurred when her lover Maslov—by now a deeply embittered man as a result of losing his eyes in combat—declined to testify for her, telling her he did not care if she was convicted or not.
-It was reported that Zelle fainted when she learned that Maslov had abandoned her.
+A difficult moment for Mata Hari during the trial occurred when her lover Maslov—by now deeply embittered as a result of losing his eye in combat—declined to testify for her and told her that he did not care whether she was convicted.
+When Zelle learned that Maslov had abandoned her, she fainted.